Inspire – High potential and gifted education

 Our students engage with HPGE education in the classroom, in our school, and across NSW.

-At Smalls Road Public School, High Potential and Gifted Education (HPGE) is embedded in everyday classroom practice.
+At Smalls Road Public School, Inspire – High potential and gifted education (HPGE) is embedded in everyday classroom practice.
 We recognise that high potential exists across all students and can be demonstrated in different ways and at different times.
 Our approach focuses on developing talent over time through explicit teaching, high expectations, and purposeful differentiation.

 Talent Development Approach